-Builder sues over $2.2 billion San Francisco transit center
+Builder sues over $2 billion San Francisco transit center

-SAN FRANCISCO (AP) — The general contractor that managed construction of San Francisco’s troubled $2.2 billion transit terminal is suing the agency in charge of the project alleging faulty design and mismanagement.
+SAN FRANCISCO (AP) — The general contractor that managed San Francisco’s troubled $2 billion transit terminal is suing the agency in charge of the project alleging faulty design and mismanagement.

 The joint venture of Webcor Builders and Obayashi Corp. filed the lawsuit Tuesday in San Francisco.
+It alleges design and planning mistakes sent construction soaring and led to overruns that cost the company $150 million.

-The lawsuit claims design and planning mistakes sent construction soaring and led to costs overruns that cost the joint venture $150 million.
+The Transbay Joint Powers Authority, which operates the Salesforce Transit Center, denied the allegations in a statement Wednesday and said it would hold the contractor responsible for its commitment to deliver the project.

-The contractor said it submitted 12,000 requests for information and 1,603 change order requests to officials with the Transbay Joint Powers Authority during construction of the terminal in downtown San Francisco.
+The contractor said it submitted 12,000 requests for information and 1,603 change order requests to officials during construction of the terminal in downtown San Francisco.

 Most Read Business Stories